lrAlval/SAA-C03/docs/corporate/AWSOrganisations.md

 - Central audit account

 ## Limitations
-- A single account can not be in two diffrent organisations
+- A single account can not be in two different organisations

 ## Cost Management
 - Consolidated billing makes monthly fees for some ressources, which are used by multiple accounts within the [[AWSOrganisations]], only be payed once (E.g. [[AWSShield]])